clustertech/cpfs-os/docs/devel/code_overview.md

 incompletion requests.
 When a freeze is needed, it waits until all registered requests of an inode of the whole system has been completed, and use the `FimDeferMgr` (see `server/fim_defer.hpp`) to defer Fims for that inode until the inode is unfreezed.
+The `defer.md` file describes these in more details.

 If a peer DS fails, the DS group moves into the degraded mode.
 In this mode, the DS serving checksum for a data block also serve to